-Karen Lambeth is the InterVarsity Christian Fellowship campus staff member at Salem College.
+Karen Hutchins is the InterVarsity Christian Fellowship campus staff member at Salem College.
 She is an alumna of Salem College and graduated with her degree in Sociology in the Spring of 2016.
 She was involved in her first year at Salem with InterVarsity as it was being planted on campus.
 She went through all of the Salem traditions from Fall Fest to Big/Little and continues to have a love for everything that the Salem Sisterhood is about.
 Through her two short years at Salem, her favorite part of InterVarsity was that of creating and cultivating a community of people that love each other well because they want to understand more of how Jesus loves us well.
 She adores leading bible studies and thrives in environments with a lot of people.
 In her free time, she can be found drinking coffee at any of the bazillion places in Winston, watching Disney movies, and chatting it up with random people.

 Rev. Andrew Heil

-Rev. Andrew Heil is the Moravian Campus Minister and the Associate Pastor of Home Moravian Church, also located in the Salem community.
-A graduate of Lee University and the Wake Forest University School of Divinity, Andrew believes that our differences are often the gifts that we bring with us into community.
-Andrew is married to Sarah.
-Together they enjoy conversations about books, good cups of coffee, and spending time outdoors.
-They’re also glad to share in the daily adventure of being Molly & Eli’s parents.
+Rev. Andrew Heil is the Moravian Campus Minister and Associate Pastor of Home Moravian Church, a Christian community also located in Salem.
+A graduate of Lee University and the Wake Forest University School of Divinity, Andrew enjoys listening to and encouraging students as they learn about themselves and explore their own spirituality.
+Andrew is married to Sarah and they are parents of Molly and Eli.
+They enjoy eating ice cream together and spending time outdoors.
 Contact Andrew if you need someone to listen—or just because.